15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 Woman in white dress walking towards Dubrovnik Cathedral in the Old Town, one of the top things to do in Dubrovnik Old Town.

-4. TAKE THE CABLE CAR FOR STUNNING VIEWS (Cool things to do in Dubrovnik Old Town)
+4. TAKE THE CABLE CAR FOR STUNNING VIEWS

-You definitely pay for the view of course, but this whole adventure is absolutely worthwhile, it was one of my favourite experiences – and you may live to regret it if you don’t reserve a table at the top of this mountain!
+I visited at lunch and would love to go back for sunset sometime, this whole adventure is absolutely worthwhile, it’s one of my favourite experiences in Dubrovnik old town, it’s such a unique thing to do over the summer months – and honestly you may live to regret it if you don’t reserve ahead!

 Outdoor terrace at Panorama Restaurant overlooking Dubrovnik Old Town and the Adriatic Sea from Mount Srđ, one of the unique things to do in Dubrovnik Old Town